thomasculino/thomasculino/README.md

 <h1 align="center">Hi there 👋</h1>
-<h3 align="center">I'm Thomas, a 4th year student in Datascience and AI at ESILV Paris-La Défense</h3>
+<h3 align="center">I'm Thomas, a 5th year student in Datascience and AI at ESILV Paris-La Défense currently in an academic exchange in Mälardalens Universitet</h3>